 New Jersey car owners have a choice between two types of NJ auto insurance policies: basic or standard.
 The basic option is the cheapest car insurance in NJ, but offers limited coverage.
 The standard policy costs more, but provides sufficient coverage.

-The average car insurance rate in New Jersey is $1,239 a year.
+The average car insurance rate in New Jersey is $1,346 a year.
 The severity and frequency of claims in your neighborhood, your driving record, the type of car you drive and other variables are used by insurance companies to figure out the cost of your policy.
 That’s why the price for the same coverage can vary significantly among insurance companies — and why you should compare rates.
-For example, drivers in Newark ZIP code 07102 can save $678 by shopping around.
-That’s because the highest rate among six carriers is $2,108 for that neighborhood, compared to $1,430, the lowest.
+For example, drivers in Newark ZIP code 07199 can save $1,654 by shopping around.
+That’s because the highest rate among six carriers is $2,734 for that neighborhood, compared to $1,080, the lowest.
 When shopping for car insurance, use our average car insurance rates tool to compare rates.
 Enter a ZIP code to see the average premium for your neighborhood.
-You will also see the highest and lowest rates from the six major carriers surveyed to get an idea of what the most affordable car insurance price is in your area.
+You will also see the highest and lowest rates for up to six major carriers surveyed to get an idea of what the most affordable car insurance price is in your area.
 For a more customized rate, choose from among six age groups and three coverage levels.

 Cheap car insurance in New Jersey

 New Jersey car insurance requirements for basic coverage

 Minimum property damage liability

 The basic policy, which is the cheapest car insurance in NJ, meets only the minimums needed to drive legally in the Garden State.
 Though you can drive with a basic policy, they are hard to find, as most insurance companies only issue standard policies.
 A basic policy consists of:

 Property damage liability coverage of $5,000.
 Covers, up to your limits, damage you cause to other cars or property.